10+ Tips to Help You Grow a Great Raised Bed Garden

 Prepare the Soil

 In a raised bed garden, you control the soil.
 If you don’t make your own compost, use bagged organic soil for raised beds to provide optimum growing conditions.
-Begin with Master Nursery Bumper Crop Soil ($38).
-For extra oomph, I love to add worm castings ($17).
+Begin with soil designed for raised beds ($38).
+For extra oomph, I love to add worm castings ($28).

 Find a Good Fertilizer

 A plant needs lots of energy to produce scrumptious tomatoes or a plethora of peppers.
-An occasional organic plant food boost, like Alaska Fish Fertilizer ($10), keeps your crops well-nourished and flourishing.
+An occasional organic plant food boost, like Alaska Fish Fertilizer ($18), keeps your crops well-nourished and flourishing.
 And, no, your vegetables won’t taste like fish!
+Speaking of fertilizer, here are 10 things you need to do to your lawn today.

 Raised beds generally require more moisture than in-ground gardens.
-Channel your inner kid and turn on the hose—I love a water wand with variable sprays and a tilting head ($22).
+Channel your inner kid and turn on the hose—I love a water wand with variable spray options ($21).
 Use this tool to give seedlings a fine mist, or to deeply soak larger plants.
+Psst!
+These secret ingredients will help your garden grow.

 Support Your Plants

 Cucumbers climb, tomatoes reach for the sun, and everything else roams.
 Lesson learned!
 Plan ahead with supports from the get-go.
-An A-frame trellis ($37) is perfect for cukes, tall expandable supports ($33) corral the tomatoes, and a roll of twine ($9) is a staple to keep other plants in bounds.
+A three-sided trellis is perfect for cukes, tall, sturdy supports ($50) corral the tomatoes, and a roll of twine ($12) is a staple to keep other plants in bounds.

 Pick up the Right Tools

 Yippee!
 Raised bed gardens rarely require big, heavy tools.
 However, great hand tools are essential.
-My favorites: This ergonomic four-tool set that includes a trowel ($41) has almost everything you need.
-Then, add a Felco pruner ($61) and smaller snips ($12) to complete your kit.
+My favorites: This ergonomic tool set ($40) has almost everything you need.
+Then, add a Felco pruner ($61) and smaller snips ($15) to complete your kit.

 Keep the Bugs at Bay

 How do they know?
 The insect hotline telegraphs you’ve got good eats, and here they come!
 Keep your organic controls handy: Use insecticidal soap ($12) or worm and beetle dust ($21) to run the buggers off.
-If you prefer, try a crop cover ($12) instead.
 These tricks will keep mosquitoes away from you.

 Harvest Your Crop

 You plan, plant and nurture.
 Then one day, it’s time to harvest and, wow, look at all of those veggies!
 Your raised bed garden has exceeded expectations—now you have to pick everything.
-This colander garden trug ($22) makes that easy.
+This garden hod ($53) makes that easy.
 Rinse everything outdoors so clean produce comes into your kitchen (or try one of these tricks).
 Bon appetit!

 Start from Seed

 Most gardeners begin each season with small plants (called transplants).
 They’re easy, inexpensive, tried-and-true varieties.
 Eventually though, we start to notice the other options out there.
-That’s when we turn to seeds like all these heirlooms ($30) or possibly garlic sets ($16) or cool shallots ($6).
+That’s when we turn these heirloom seeds ($22) or possibly garlic sets ($7).
 Caution: It’s like opening Pandora’s Box!

 Invest in Nice-to-Have Extras

 Beyond the basics, there’s always more cool stuff for gardeners to have on hand.
-First, a rain gauge ($16).
+First, a rain gauge ($13).
 Besides precipitation, it measures how deeply the sprinkler waters.
-Then, there’s a lightweight garden hose ($26)—I keep one of these on my own deck.
+Then, there’s a lightweight garden hose ($72)—I keep one of these on my own deck.
 When not in use, I fold it up and tuck it out of sight so I can focus on my backyard.